muralikarteek7/CS543_project/README.md

 ---
-## FROM VISION TO UNDERSTANDING : Leveraging VLMs to enable autonomous driving decisions
+## FROM VISION TO UNDERSTANDING: Leveraging VLMs to enable autonomous driving decisions

 1. ### **Optical Flow with SAM2 and YOLO-V8**: